au-ts/libvmm/docs/camkes_to_cp_guide.md

     <!-- cool features -->
 </protection_domain>
 ```

+budget and period are thread attributes for the scheduler of the MCS kernel.
+On camkes, you should be able to configure them as attributes (see [thread attributes](#thread_attr)).

+*`passive`* means this is an event-driven *protection domain*, that has no continuously running thread of its own.
+After it has initialised itself, its scheduling context is revoked, and it runs on the scheduling contexts of its invokers or a notification.

+*`pp`* means this component has a *protected procedure call* entry point.

-Note: Configurating CPU affinity of a *PD* will be added in the future.
+Note: The ability to configure the CPU affinity of a *PD* will be added in the future.

-The configuration of hardware components however, are quite different between CAmkES and seL4CP, and will be covered in section [Hardwares](#hardwares).
+The configuration of hardware components however, will be covered in section [Hardware](#hardware).

 ### `attributes`, `configuration` {#attributes}
 CAmkES allows the programmer to configure custom attributes of components/connectors, such as the details of the device's MMIO and IRQ for a driver component.
 Those attributes are accessible as global variables in the application's code.